 Keeping your roof properly ventilated is very important in every climate.
-But, the effects of poor insulation can more easily be seen in cooler climates where ice dams and harsh weather can take a toll on your roof.
+But, the effects of poor insulation can more easily be seen in cooler climates where ice dams and harsh weather can take a toll on your roofing.

 Today, we’ll talk about how to spot poor roof ventilation and how you can take steps to resolve the issues.